TiraLabra/2019_p2/en/timing/index.md

     * Week 3 report.
     * Program: Werk on implementing core functionality has continued.
 Possibly started implementing data structures.
     * Testing: *Comprehensive* unit testing of the code.
+    * By this submission at the latest, test coverage should be available to the teaching staff weekly.
+    * Checktyle or a similar code quality tool should also be in use by this time.

 # Week 4: